 Listening to your friends’ and family’s advice does not constitute homework!
 Aunt Sally’s divorce in another state ten years ago has nothing to do with yours.
 When researching the divorce process, the only people you should talk to are the appropriate professionals: family law attorneys, financial planners and CPAs, and therapists who specialize in divorce.
 You need to understand the legal steps involved in ending your marriage, as well as the financial implications for your particular situation.
 It’s also helpful to prepare for the emotional aspects of divorce so you can shift your relationship with your spouse from romantic partners to co-parents.

 Taking the time to answer these questions will help you decide whether to stay or go.
 Divorce is never easy, but youwill rest easier when you know you did everything you could to make your marriage work, and everything you could to prepare for this next phase of your life.

 Get answers to all your questions about divorce.
-For a free strategy session with one of our skilled family law attorneys, please call us at 888-888-0919, or click the button below.
+For a strategy session with one of our skilled family law attorneys, please call us at 888-888-0919, or click the button below.